saucelabs/check-my-repo/README.md

 ## How to adopt it into my organization?

+1. Fork it
+2. Enable Actions on Settings/ Actions Permissions
-Fork it, and enable Pages choosing gh-pages as your GitHub pages repository.
+3. Enable Pages on Settings/ Pages by choosing gh-pages as your GitHub pages repository

 https://user-images.githubusercontent.com/7980624/117662543-f566bf00-b19f-11eb-85d2-9bd937d1907b.mov